Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Results

 The expressions for $B_1$, $B_2$, $B_3$, $B_4$, and $B_5$ in the equation are given in (\ref{appeq:B1 B2 expression})-(\ref{appeq:B5 expression}) of Appendix \ref{app:gravity aligned}.
 The deformation in the unbounded domain $f_{un}=\alpha f^{(1)}_{un}+\alpha^2 f^{(2)}_{un}$, where $f^{(1)}_{un}$ and $f^{(2)}_{un}$ are presented in (\ref{eq:f1 unbounded gravity aligned}) and (\ref{eq:f2 unbounded gravity aligned}), respectively.
 Due to the presence of the wall, the deformed shape is not symmetric about the $z$-axis and is a function of $\phi$ at \textit{O}($\alpha/H^2$).
 This contrasts with the unbounded case, where the deformed shape remains independent of $\phi$.
 We have plotted the shape of the particle in the $xz$ plane passing through the origin in figure \ref{fig:def_unbound_bound}(b) to illustrate the asymmetry.
 The dash-dot curve is plotted using (\ref{eq:surface}) and the shape is not symmetric about the $z$-axis.

 The point force on the particle till the order considered is obtained as

 The expressions for $I_4$ and $I_5$ are given in (\ref{appeq:I4 expression}) and (\ref{appeq:I5 expression}) of Appendix \ref{app:gravity aligned}.
-The point force at \textit{O}(1) balances the buoyancy force and the hydrodynamic force in the presence of the wall, derived in the literature for the case of a rigid sphere \citep{faxen1923bewegung,goldman1967slow}.
+The point force due to wall effects at the leading order balances the buoyancy force and the hydrodynamic force, derived in the literature for the case of a rigid sphere \citep{faxen1923bewegung,goldman1967slow}.
 It is important to note that the elastic effects lead to a hydrodynamic lift away from the wall, which is balanced by the point force at \textit{O}($\alpha/H^2$) in the equation.
 Further, the wall effects also result in a correction to the drag at \textit{O}($\alpha^2/H$) along the $z$-direction, leading to a point force at the same order in the equation.
 The point torque is zero till the order we have considered in our calculation.
-For a rigid sphere translating parallel to a rigid wall, the leading-order torque comes at \textit{O}($1/H^4$) \citep{faxen1923bewegung,goldman1967slow}.
-The torque due to the elastic effects may also appear at this order, assuming $\alpha\sim1/H$.
+The force in (\ref{eq:wall force gravity aligned}) is presented till $O(1/H^3)$ assuming $\alpha=O(1/H)$.
+The assumption simplifies the analysis as the calculation becomes cumbersome if this scaling is not taken into account.
+For instance, the leading-order lift comes at $O(\alpha/H^2)$.
+If $\alpha\gg O(1/H)$, and say $\alpha^3= O(1/H)$, then to ensure consistency with the lift at leading-order, the calculation has to be carried out to include the corrections at $O(\alpha^4/H)$ as well.
+For this, one needs to use the modified boundary conditions at the sphere surface (section \ref{subsec:domain perturbation method}) at O($\alpha^4$) as well.
+Implementing the boundary conditions and performing the resulting calculations is cumbersome.
+Therefore, we assume $\alpha = O(1/H)$ to simplify the analysis.